AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 NEEDS UPDATING FROM HERE DOWNWARDS

-Clicking "Add new record" will display a list of available templates.
-Note there could be multiple with the same name if you are an editor for multiple groups. one UKLP template for ‘Datasets’ and one for ‘Services’.
+Clicking **Contribute** in the header menu, and then clicking **Add new record** will display a list of available templates.
+Note there could be multiple with the same name if you are an editor for multiple groups.
 Select the appropriate template based on the type of resource that is being documented.
-At the bottom of the popup box, select the group the record is to be added to (for all but site administrators, there will only be one choice here).
-Then click on the ‘\ **Create**\ ’ button.
+Then select your organisation's folder and click **Create**.

 Users can then enter UK Gemini 2.2 compliant metadata in the form provided.
 More help on the various meanings of the metadata elements can